 To discover where LiveHealth Online is available, visit livehealthonline.com/availability.html.
+In addition, you may refer to this website to determine if you reside in a state that does not allow LiveHealth Online physicians to prescribe medication.
 California residents are able to obtain prescriptions from a LiveHealth Online physician as appropriate.